mapaiva/node-wos/README.md

 Return the currrent platform.

 #### return
-- **String** Plataform can be `windows, linux, mac, freeBSD, solaris`
+- **String** Platform can be `windows, linux, mac, freeBSD, solaris`

 ### `NodeWOS.arch`
-Return the currrent architecture.
+Return the current architecture.

 #### return
 - **String** Architecture can be `64bit, 32bit, ARM`.